suyanlong/ralph-book/README.md

     InvalidCaller = 0
   }

-  // We don't need to add the `@using(externalCallCheck = true)` because
+  // We don't need to add the `@using(checkExternalCaller = true)` because
-  // the `externalCallCheck` is true by default for public functions. pub fn f0() -> () {
+  // the `checkExternalCaller` is true by default for public functions. pub fn f0() -> () {
     // The `checkCaller!` built-in function is used to check if the caller is valid. checkCaller!(callerContractId!() == barId, ErrorCodes.InvalidCaller)